helioole/lab3/README.md

 Let's start with the class `Room` which inherits from `Guest`.
 This class has methods `av_room()` and `index()` which are needed for the class `Manager`.
 It will need them in order to get availbable room and their indexes.
 Class `Manager` has children itself.
 It will transmit them methods `giveTips()` and `need_help()`.
 So, the manager will be able to count the bill and find out, if the guest struggles with his heavy bags.

-The second branch from the root class class leads to class `Check`.
+The second branch from the root class class leads to class `Accountant`.
 It has 2 children where we check if the guest likes his room.
 Children inherit from their parent methods `check_answer()` and `check_cleaned()` which are going to be generated randomly.
 Depending on the answers, we'll try to find a solution which will make our guest happy.
 If the guest remains unsatisfied, he will leave a bad review about our hotel.
 Hence, we'll need the class `Complaint`.

 The third branch is dedicated to all the services our guest might get a need in.
 There are 4 classes such as `Repair`, `Medical`, `Souvenir` and `Taxi` which inherit methods the following methods: `check_isIll()`, `check_trip()`, `check_wants()`, `check_isBroken()`, `check_before()`.
 All of these methods help us to understand what the guests demands.